-Let’s Get Wellington Moving is developing packages of possible transport solutions – called scenarios - to help meet the public’s aspirations for how the city looks, feels, and functions, and support Wellington’s growth, while making it safer and easier for people to get around.
+Let’s Get Wellington Moving has developed four possible transport scenarios to help meet the public’s aspirations for how the city looks, feels, and functions, and support Wellington’s growth, while making it safer and easier for people to get around.

 In 2016 Let’s Get Wellington Moving started a conversation with the people of Wellington about the city’s transport challenges.
 More than 10,000 people responded.